Irminsul – Mysterious Sacred Symbol Of The Saxons – Is It Linked To Yggdrasil And God Odin?

 According to the oldest accounts, Irminsul was a tree trunk erected in the open air.
 Could the worship of Irminsul be related to Yggdrasil, the Norse tree of life?
 What was the connection between the Saxon God Irmin, the Norse God Odin, and Irminsul?

-Historians are still struggling to find an answer to these questions.
+Historians are still struggling to answer these questions.
 Unraveling the mystery of Irminsul is difficult because the site where the tree was located no longer exists.

 Charlemagne Destroyed Irminsul